Skip to main content

 String query = 'select id from user where isActive='+var;

-While typecasting or allowlisting would be effective here, an equally effective approach would be to remove all spaces from the supplied input.
+While typecasting or allowlisting would be effective here, removing all spaces from the supplied input would be an equally effective approach.
 In that way, a SOQL injection payload of:

 true AND ReceivesAdminInfoEmails=true